The Ultimate Guide To Joining A Startup

 • David Sacks (managing partner, Craft) was the founding COO at PayPal

-You learn quickly that you have to let some fires burn in order to focus on putting out the ones that could kill the company.
+You learn quickly that you have to let some fires burn, so you can focus on those that could kill the company.

 So, what makes the right startup great?

-Top startups have a far greater likelihood of success and a far greater opportunity from the very early days.
+Top startups have a higher chance of success and a greater opportunity, even from the early days.
 They don’t just get lucky.
-Luck plays some role, but among the best startups – something is different and better about their foundation.
+Luck plays a role, but the best startups have a different and better foundation.

 When they succeed, they don’t just create generational wealth for the founders and investors.
 Their founding employees make tons of money, too: